 Bio and CV

-Scott holds a Bachelor of Education (with distinction) and a Master of Arts in Theory and Policy Studies (specialization in Philosophy of Education) from the University of Toronto.
-He has written extensively on the problem of poverty, relations between privilege and oppression, food security, mental health and problem substance use, as well as community capacity development.
-He has published several peer-reviewed articles on social, health and educational policy issues and regularly presents his work at conferences locally and internationally.
-In addition to his appointment at UBC, Scott is the Associate Executive Director and Manager of Research, Planning and Community Development for the Social Planning and Research Council of British Columbia (SPARC BC).
-He is grateful to the Musqueam Nation for hosting the ICP program on their ancestral and unceded territory.
+Scott holds a Bachelor of Education (with distinction) and a Masters degree in Theory and Policy Studies from the University of Toronto.
+He has written extensively on the social determinants of health, including a focus on poverty, food security, mental health and problem substance use, as well as community capacity development.
+Scott is regularly invited to collaborate in presenting at conferences locally and internationally, with a view to advancing community-led knowledge efforts that shape planning and policy directions.
+In addition to his appointment at UBC, Scott serves as the Director of Operations and Planning at the First Nations Health Authority.